vinaysm1/git-practice/README.md

 - A fast-forward merge happens when the target branch was branched from the current one, and there are no new changes to the current branch since then.
 - An Automatic merge happens when the two histories have diverged, but git is able to reconcile them into one set of changes.
 This creates a new commit on the current branch.

+## What's a remote?

+A remote repo is one hosted somewhere other than on our local machine.
+We can add remotes with `git remote add`, and set up *tracking branches* to track differences between out local and remote repositories.

+We push to remotes with `git push`, and fetch from them with `git fetch`.
+We can also fetch and merge in one set with `git pull`.